MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 <!-- ====================================================================== -->
 ## Create a great app icon

 Many users find apps on their devices by their icons.
-To make users can easily find your app choose a recognizable icon, make sure it stands out, and make sure that it adapts to the devices your app is installed on.
+To help users find your app more easily, choose a recognizable icon, make sure it stands out, and make sure that it adapts to the devices your app is installed on.

 On Windows, your app icon appears in many places such as the taskbar, the Start menu, or the ALT+Tab task switcher.
 Provide multiple image sizes to ensure your app icon is easily recognizable in these places.